[?] Subscribe To This Site

 This is the largest of the Malaysian sea turtle species and is distinguished by its leathery-ridged carapace (shell).
 Mature adults can weigh up to a ton.

-The principle landing and nesting site for leather-back turtles in Malaysia is at Rantau Abang in the state of Terengganu.
+The principle landing and nesting site for these sea creatures in Malaysia is at Rantau Abang in the state of Terengganu.

 In the 1950's when there were more than 10,000 of them landed on the beaches, visitors irresponsibly rode on them for fun.
 Their eggs were taken immediately after they were laid, sold and eaten as delicacies then.

-Now, after a decade or more of such nonchalance actions, there are less than 10-20 landings and nestings recorded at Rantau Abang.
+Now, after a decade or more of such nonchalance actions, there are less than 10-20 landings and nestings recorded at Rantau Abang, which are signs of its extinction.

 image of a leatherback turtle